 Let’s put it in a certain way, because sometimes it’s really difficult to form a bridge between two different worlds and ideas of what punting/trading is really all about:

-If we gave you ‘write-ups’, we are personally in serious trouble as a trading organization, and you should be pulling the pin on following anything we do!
+If we gave you ‘write-ups’, we are personally in serious trouble as a trading organisation.
+And you should be pulling the pin on following anything we do!

 That’s because the idea that you can ‘think your way through’ the closing market is absolute BS.
 The office is not a scene out of Two For The Money, with savants kicking balls around and talking footy all day.